-At AVS Fencing, we stock both green and brown timber - but what is the difference and which should you choose for your gardening project?
-Here's all you need to know on timber colours, treatments and availability.
+At AVS Fencing & Landscaping Supplies we stock both green and brown timber fence panels - but what is the difference and which should you choose for your project?
+Here's our quick guide to timber colours and treatments.

-- Pressure treated brown timber goes through the same process as green but an additional dye is added to the treatment to help provide the more familiar brown wood appearance.
-Because of this extra colour application, brown timber tends to be more expensive than green timber.
+- Brown pressure treated timber goes through the same treatment process as green but because of this extra colour application, brown timber tends to be slightly more expensive than green timber

 - Dip treated brown timber is dipped in a tank with the preservative and then taken out to dry.
-Dip treated products will have a shorter lifespan than those that are pressure treated which is why we only supply dip treated panels and trellis – products that shouldn't be in contact with the ground which means they degrade faster.
-Dip treated wood is often a darker brown or golden colour.
+Dip treated products will have a shorter lifespan than those that are pressure treated which is why we only supply dip treated panels and trellis – products that shouldn't be in direct contact with the ground.

 Dip treated wood does not last quite as long as pressure treated wood and may require additional applications of preservative in order to give the timber the longest life possible.